 - Internships are positions designed for undergraduate and graduate students.
 These positions last for two to six months and run throughout the year (with a peak busy season during the summer months).

-Most positions are filled by students/residents within Canada and the United States, although certain positions may also be available to overseas applicants.
+Most positions are filled by students/residents within Canada and the United States.
 Volunteers and interns work closely with our highly qualified staff and partners on a wide range of programs and activities.
 Positions are available in the Atlantic Region and, on occasion, in selected sites overseas (see International Program page).
 Each position description provides details as to timing, location, language requirements, qualifications, an overview of staff responsibilities and other logistics.

 QLF offers positions that require fluency in French and/or English and, at times, other languages.
 Specific language skills required are noted in the relevant project qualifications section.
 You may submit your application in either French or English and for relevant positions, Spanish.